forcedotcom/salesforcedx-vscode/docs/_articles/en/lwc/write-lwc.md

 ## Code Navigation

 VS Code provides shortcuts to preview or jump to definitions within your code without losing track of the code you're currently working on.
-Learn more in [VS Code documentation](https://code.visualstudio.com/docs/editor/editingevolved).
+Learn more in the [Code Navigation](https://code.visualstudio.com/docs/editor/editingevolved) section of the VS Code documentation.

 To preview a definition, hold down **Ctrl** (Windows or Linux) or **Command** (macOS) and hover over the item whose definition you want to see.
 This example shows a preview of the source of a `c` namespace component.